williammanning/nj-docker-support/README.md

 ## Dockerfile
 the provided `Dockerfile` allows the running of a local node server inside a dockerized 'clean room'

-To build the image. (copy the Dockerfile to the root of your project, and `cd` into the project root.) or replace the `.` with the full path to the Dockerfile.
+The `Dockerfile` creates a user called `server` with the home directory of `/home/server`, the server will be run as this user.

+When deploying in production if is recommended to run with the `--cap-drop=all` option

-The docker file contains an `EXPOSE` statement and `CMD` to run the server, these should be changed to reflect the startup cmdline for your instance.
+The `Dockerfile` contains an `EXPOSE` statement and `CMD` to run the server, these should be changed to reflect the startup cmdline for your instance.

 The default `EXPOSE` command opens some standard development ports for mapping to the client machine.